IceGreenGalactic/RainyDays/README.md

-Class="Jackets" - Jackets For Him and For Her page class="side-menu"- about and contact linkes on side class="Picture-side-menu" - about and contact pictures on side
+Class="Jackets" - Jackets For Him and For Her page class="side-menu"- about and contact linkes on side class="Picture-side-menu" - about and contact pictures on side "index-Header - Picture and logo etc index page class="Header2" - centering headlines buttons etc for him, for her, current - The page you are on search - header serarch button
+About - section with text in about
+Contact - section with form in contact class=navbar-top -shoppingbag log in etc